-Campaign for Grade-Level Reading (Sarasota)
+Campaign for Grade-Level Reading through a 2Gen Lens

 Helping children of all ages obtain the skills and support needed to read proficiently for their age was the driving force behind the development of the Ira and Patricia Strauss Fund for Children’s Literacy.
 With a primary focus on assisting those children challenged with dyslexia or any other obstacle to the development of their reading proficiency, new parameters and opportunities for this fund are currently in development.